rust-lang/reference/src/destructors.md

 #### Extending based on expressions

-For a let statement with an initializer, an *extending expression* if it is
+For a let statement with an initializer, an *extending expression* is an expression which is one of the following:

 * The initializer expression.
 * The operand of a extending [borrow expression].